pairinteraction/pairinteraction/docs/index.rst

 References
     :doc:`API Reference <modules>` - Documentation of classes and functions of pairinteraction's Python library.

-    :doc:`Config Reference <config>` - Documentation of the configuration file for describing Rydberg systems.

 Utility Tools
     :doc:`mqdt` - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.